 Special promotions can do wonders for increasing the exposure and revenue for retail bakeries.
 Just look at the example set by the Donut Trail in Butler County, Ohio.

 According to a study by the University of Cincinnati Economics Center, retail bakery owners in Butler County experienced sales increases ranging from 5 percent to 30 percent, after the Butler County Visitors Bureau implemented a special year-round promotion called the Donut Trail.

-According to the Visitors Bureau, more than 9,000 people from 44 states and 9 countries have turned in their passports, further evidence of how people love local bakeries.
+Tens of thousands of people from around the country and the world have turned in their passports, further evidence of how people love local bakeries.

-“The Butler County Donut Trail has brought national attention and recognition to Butler County,” says Mark Hecquet, executive director of the Visitors Bureau.
+“The Butler County Donut Trail has brought national attention and recognition to Butler County,” says Mark Hecquet, executive director of the Butler County Visitors Bureau.

 The economic report showed the Donut Trail had a significant $1 million impact on the county in both 2016 and 2017.
 Sherry Richardson, owner of Mimi's Donuts & Bakery in Hamilton, Ohio, said her shop enjoyed a 30 percent increase in annual sales.
 “It put me on the map,” she said, “and I see it continuing.”

 The bakeries featured in the Butler County Donut Trail include: